-Contact Financial Aid Services or Student Accounts with specific questions.
+Contact Student Financial Services with specific questions.

 Return of Institutional Deposit

 Failure to initiate the withdrawal process or complete the checkout process (if applicable) may result in the forfeiture of the institutional deposit.
 Following withdrawal from the university, return of the institutional deposit balance, net of any outstanding charges, will be mailed to the student's home address as soon as processing can be completed following the end of the semester or term.